top of page

 The verb 'yield' has its origins in Old English, where it came from the word 'gieldan' or 'gildan,' which meant to pay or give.
 In Middle English, this term evolved into 'yelden' and later 'yielden,' with a broadened sense of giving or producing.
 Over time, 'yield' has come to signify the act of producing or providing a specific result, output, or quantity, whether it be in agriculture, economics, or various other fields.
 Its etymology reflects the idea of something being offered or given forth, emphasizing the capacity of an entity to generate or supply a particular outcome or yield.

-Quiz: Find the meaning of the verb yield:
+Find the correct meaning of the verb yield:

 Try Again!